gmontana/CollaborativePickAndPlaceEnv/README.md

 ### Key Requirement

 To tackle this challenge, it's crucial to have at least one Picker agent in your team.
-Their unique ability is essential for initiating the process.

-In summary, the Collaborative Pick and Place environment is all about teamwork, strategy, and coordination.
-Agents must work together, combining their skills, to achieve a successful outcome.

 <!-- GETTING STARTED -->